 Popular Vatican Tours

-Artwork Inside of the Gallery of the Candelabra
+What To See in the Gallery of the Candelabra

-However, the German artist Seitz painted the grandest and most important series across the ceiling, which took inspiration from Pope Leo XIII’s desire that St. Thomas Aquinas and his philosophy should have priority in Catholic theology.
-Therefore, in the middle of the ceiling, you can see St. Thomas kneeling and offering his works to the Roman Catholic Church.
+However, the German artist Seitz painted the grandest and most important series across the ceiling, which took inspiration from Pope Leo XIII’s desire for St. Thomas Aquinas and his philosophy to have priority in Catholic theology.
+So, in the middle of the ceiling, you can see St. Thomas kneeling and offering his works to the Roman Catholic Church.

-For example, in the first section, after entering through the monumental bronze gates, one of the most interesting pieces is the “Gigantic Toe of a Right Foot,” which was found in early 1880 near the Colosseum.
+The hall contains works found throughout Rome and Italy, bringing relics of the vast Roman Empire into the modern day.
+For example, in the first section, after entering through the monumental bronze gates, one of the most interesting pieces is the Gigantic Toe of a Right Foot, which was found in early 1880 near the Colosseum.
 This is just one small part of a statue that originally stood around 13 meters tall, and was perhaps one of the cult statues of the nearby Temple of Venus and Rome.

 Statues in the Gallery of the Candelabra

 The third section contains an extraordinary mosaic with still-life from the second century from Tor Marancia on the Via Ardeatina, which is actually where most of the works in this section were found.

-The impressive “Statue of an Old Fisherman” lies in the fourth section, another find from the second century.
-It was found in Anzio during excavations in the Pamphilj property.
+The impressive Statue of an Old Fisherman stands in the fourth section, another find from the second century and discovered in Anzio during excavations in the Pamphilj property.
 The Pamphilis were a famous Roman aristocratic family whose house today contains one of the most valuable private collections of paintings in the world.

-One of the most famed exhibits is in the sixth and final section of the Gallery.
-The Persian Warrior, a Roman copy of a votive offering by Attalos II of Pergamon.
-They created it around 160-150 B.C. on the Acropolis in Athens.
-Workers found it during the construction of Palazzo Medici, now Palazzo Madama.
+One of the most famed exhibits is in the sixth and final section of the gallery.
+The Persian Warrior is a Roman copy of a votive offering by Attalos II of Pergamon probably made around the year A.D.
+110.